rentry/rentry.github.io/_posts/2023-08-11-search-and-rescue-fitness-3.md

 ![Tall trees line a trail with green ground cover and downed wood underneath]({{ 'assets/images/sar/2023-fitness-4.jpg' | relative_url }}#float)

 It's a weekday, and I saw only four other people on the trail.
 This isn't among the most popular trails near Mt.
-Hood, which his great if you're looking to knock out a timed fitness assessment in the morning.
+Hood, which is great if you're looking to knock out a timed fitness assessment in the morning.

 I didn't know about this trail before joining search and rescue, and consequently haven't hiked it outside the context of a fitness assessment.
 Which is a shame, because a review of online photos shows some epic views of the mountain from various points.
 I think I'll need to head up here sometime when I'm not in a hurry.